peponi/fxos-app-todo-couchdb-sync/README.md

 - [x] todos will be shown in a list
 - [x] todos will be shown filtered by group
 - [x] todos can be ordered by priority
-- [ ] and by date (show date as header group if date is in the future and order by priority all todos with this date under the date header group)
+- [x] and by date (<strike>show date as header group</strike> if date is in the future and order by priority all todos with this date under the date header group)
 - [x] priority will be signaled by color
 - [ ] todos can be edit
 - [ ] links in the todo description will be shown as html link in the edit mode